I have never once thought that blogging could be detrimental to your health, but just lately, I have come to think that it could be.

 So what on earth am I on about?

 Just lately, a strange feeling has been creeping in, insidiously, like wisps of smoke.
-The blogosphere is like a mirror, reflecting everything we bloggers do.
-As a good proportion of bloggers are writers, you get to see what their lives and careers are like and it can be very reassuring if they are struggling just like you, facing the same problems and difficulties, but the more successful ones are an inspiration, showing you what you can accomplish if you work hard.
+The internet is like a mirror, reflecting everything we bloggers do.
+As a good proportion of bloggers are writers, you get to see what their lives and careers are like and it can be very reassuring if they are struggling just like you, facing the same problems and difficulties, but the more successful ones are an inspiration, showing you what you can accomplish if you work hard enough.

-We have been blogging for nearly five years now, and have met some amazing people, helpful, considerate people, generous with their advice and friendship.
+We have been blogging for nearly eight years now, and have met some amazing people.
+Helpful, considerate people, generous with their advice and friendship.
 You gradually become part of their world, a world where anything is possible and you can afford the luxury of dreaming.

 I can hear some of you tapping your fingernails, wondering where all of this is going, so I will try to explain.